 Lawyers or law firms in search of reputation-enhancing publicity must continue to target reporters and their media-but also all of the bloggers who cover their target market.
-In addition, a robust online presence means that a reporter or a blogger doing search engine on a story will find you to talk to-instead of your competitor.
+In addition, a robust online presence means that a reporter or a blogger doing a Web search for a story will find you to talk to-instead of your competitor.